List of The Mummy franchise characters: Izzy Buttons

-Izzy Buttons (Shaun Parkes) is Rick O'Connell's oldest and closest friend and a part-time pilot.
-The two worked together on a tugboat operation in the Atlantic following their time spent in the trenches of World War I. Izzy is often brash and quick to anger, but O'Connell's particular brand of sarcasm and anger are known to steady him.
-Izzy also has a spotty history with Jonathan, who defrauded him out of an investment in leather manufacturing.
-He also has a bitter history with Rick considering that he left him to hold an unknown merchandise in Marrakesh that lead to him being shot in his rear end, while Rick enjoyed the company of the local ladies.
-The O'Connells place unyielding trust in Izzy after his homemade hot-air balloon allows them to outrun Imhotep's attempt to eat them as a giant water face monster.
-Izzy rescues the others at the end of the film in the same hot-air balloon and they sail off into the sunset.
-He also wears an eyepatch he does not need, claiming "it makes me look rather dashing".
+Izzy Buttons (portrayed by Shaun Parkes) is Rick O'Connell's oldest and closest friend and a part-time pilot.
+The two work together on a tugboat operation in the Atlantic following their time spent in the trenches of World War I. Buttons is often brash and quick to anger, but Rick's particular brand of sarcasm and anger are known to steady him.
+Buttons also has a spotty history with Jonathan, who defrauded him out of an investment in leather manufacturing.
+The O'Connells place unyielding trust in Buttons after his homemade hot-air balloon allows them to outrun Imhotep.

 Red Willits

-Red Willits (Bruce Byron) is the leader of the three thieves that were under the employ of British Museum curator turned cultist leader Baltus Hafez.
-Red and his gang (which include the ignorant and skittish Jacob Spivey (Tom Fisher) and the superstitious and more practical Jacques Clemons (Joe Dixon) were ordered to steal the Bracelet of Anubis when they were interrupted by a tidal wave Evy inadvertently caused.
-After they failed to obtain the chest, Red and his gang were ordered to obtain a chest from an unknown mausoleum, which turns out to be the very same chest that resulted in the deaths of Burns, Dr. Chamberlain, Henderson and Daniels from the first film.
+Red Willits (portrayed by Bruce Byron) is the leader of the three thieves working for Baltus Hafez.
+Red, alongside Jacob Spivey (portrayed by Tom Fisher) and Jacques Clemons (portrayed by Joe Dixon) are ordered to steal the Bracelet of Anubis when they are interrupted by a tidal wave Evy inadvertently caused.
+After they fail to obtain the chest, Red and his gang are ordered to obtain a chest from an unknown mausoleum, which turns out to be the same chest that resulted in the deaths of the expedition team from the first film.
 After a disagreement with the payment, Meela locks the three thieves into a train car and tricks them into opening the chest, after which they are all killed by Imhotep.

 The Scorpion King

 Cassandra

-Cassandra (Kelly Hu) was Memnon's sorceress who could predict the future with her magic.
+Cassandra (portrayed by Kelly Hu) is a sorceress with precognitive abilities.
 Mathayus was hired to capture her, but the two of them quickly fell in love.
 As they went back to Memnon's throne, she distracted Memnon so Mathayus could become king.
 Mathayus' reign, however, did not last long after her death from a plague.